orioleixarchm/DA/README.md

 - **Clustering.py**: Performs clustering analysis to identify hotspots and clusters of AEDs and emergency services.
 - **Computing Distances.py**: Calculates the distances between all interventions and the closest AED and emergency services.
 - **utilities.py**: Contains utility functions used across various scripts.
-- **setup_tests.py**: Script to download or generate necessary test data.
+- **basic_test.py**: Script to download and test the quality of the data.

 ### Directory Structure
 - **Project directory**
   - **src**: Contains all the source code including the main application and supporting scripts.
-  - **tests**: Contains the test script for validating the functionality of the application, which for the sake of simplicity include only basic tets.
+  - **tests**: Contains the test script for validating the functionality of the application, which for the sake of simplicity includes only basic tets.
   - Other files: `.gitignore`, `README.md`, `requirements.txt`, `setup.py`, `setup_tests.py`, `Makefile`, `LICENSE`.

 ## Mission